MARKETProtocol/docs/source/includes/_contributing.md

 - [MARKET.js](https://github.com/MARKETProtocol/MARKET.js) - library of tools to interact with the protocol
 - [dApp](https://github.com/MARKETProtocol/dApp) - React based dApp for contract creation, exploration, and simulated trading.

 Note that the `README` file of each one of these repositories has a helpful `Getting Started` section.
 Plus, you will find a `CONTRIBUTING.md` file with additional details in all of them as well.

-And if you have any question, you can join our [Discord Community](https://marketprotocol.io/discord) to get in touch with our dev staff and other contributors.
+Remember to join our [Discord Community](https://marketprotocol.io/discord) to get in touch with our dev staff and other contributors.
 We will love to see you there.

 We appreaciate your contribution and we hope you have lots of fun while working on MARKET Protocol!